We all have scars. Some of us might be living with facial scars.

 To say that I have reached a place of “self-actualization” – a reference to Maslow’s hierarchy of needs – would be nothing short of an exaggeration.
 There are days where I still struggle greatly with my appearance, looking in the mirror and longing for full restoration.
 Sometimes I have to fight the instinct to hide when faced with the prospect of meeting a stranger, worried that they might notice the red scars dotting my face.
 That instinct came from the fact that I’ve been living with facial scars.

 Yet at the same time, I know that my scars have come to symbolize something far greater than my own experience.
 Others have drawn their strength from my scars, reaching deep into my experience in order to procure a few gems to grab a hold.
 My scars are no longer my own; they belong to the world.
 Living with scars is the new normal for me.

 There are many aspects of my past life that I truly miss; yet, there are parts of my new life that I am not sure I would rather live without.
 In a world filled with suffering and tragedy, we are forced every day to hold these two feelings in tandem.

 To balance feelings of both sadness and joy, choosing to view our troubles through either a more positive or negative lens.
-We can choose to learn from the scars we have incurred, carrying these lessons forward as we confront new challenges in the future.
+We can choose to learn from the scars we have incurred, carrying these lessons forward, how to live with scars, as we confront new challenges in the future.
 Or we can hide our scars, clinging to a desire to deny who we have become.

 In the wake of my most recent surgery, I resisted the temptation to cover the areas recently re-opened by the doctor’s knife.
 Instead of shuddering each time I passed a mirror, I walked closer in an effort to get a better look.